FStilwell/0_Flicker_Fusion_Threshold/README.md

 ### 3.4 Testing the Actual Frequency

-I had no oscilloscope available, nor a multimeter with frequency measuring capabability, so I had to use a Serial Plotter.
+I had no oscilloscope available, nor a multimeter with frequency measuring capabability, so I had to use a serial plotter called SerialPlot.
 In the main loop of the program, there are two PWM plot points:

 ```cpp
 //PWM plot point 1